 Boulder Canyon is a cool spot because it follows Boulder Creek.
 This is a perfect spot if you want a forest/stream landscape.
 The fall colors are beautiful here, and the trail is easy and short.

 This trail is one of my personal favorites.
 The Walker Ranch Trail is a 7.8 mile loop in Boulder, but you don’t have to hike the entire trail for amazing views!
 The trail is a great spot to find incredible views with very few crowds.
 It’s also a good spot for sunset.

 Lost Gulch is an incredible overlook in Boulder.
 However, it’s very popular (for good reason!).
-This spot draws crowds because it is a really good place to watch sunset.
+This spot draws crowds because it is a really good place to watch the sunset.
 The sun goes down right over the mountains, and it’s beautiful.
 I recommend going on a weekday to avoid the worst of the crowds.
 Lost Gulch is a very short walk, but you will need to be comfortable walking on rocks and very uneven terrain.
-If you get nervous around heights, this is not the best location.
+If you get nervous around heights, this may not be the best location for you.

 Crown Rock is a good alternative to Lost Gulch if you want a quieter, less crowded spot in the Flatirons.
 This spot is cool because it’s way less crowded, but still has cool rock formations and great mountain views.
 Crown Rock involves a little bit of hiking and some walking/climbing over rocks.

 The location of your session will set the tone for the photos.
 Here are a few things to think about when picking a location!

 If you are unsure about locations, I recommend thinking of places, activities, or experiences that are special to you and your partner.
 Is there an area of Boulder that is special to you and your partner?
 Think about things that you love to do together.
 What kind of scenery makes you both excited?
 Ultimately, I recommend picking a location that will represent you and your partner.